CliMA/ClimaArtifacts/clm_data/README.md

 - **Description**: Script to determine the dominant photsynthesis mechanism for each grid cell.
 - **Functionality**:
   - Reads the percent plant functional type for each grid cell (% of total plants in cell) from `surfdata_0.9x1.25_16pfts__CMIP6_simyr2000_c170616.nc`.
+  - The `c4_grass` PFT is the only PFT that uses C4 photosynthesis
-  - If the PFT with the highest percentage in a cell is not PFT #14, then the cell is marked as C3 dominant, and a 1.0 is placed in the grid cell in the output parameter `c3_dominant`.
-If the highest percentage is PFT #14, a value of 0.0 is placed in the grid cell.
+  - If the PFT with the highest percentage in a cell is not `c4_grass`, then the cell is marked as C3 dominant, and a 1.0 is placed in the grid cell in the output parameter `c3_dominant`.
+If the highest percentage is PFT `c4_grass`, a value of 0.0 is placed in the grid cell.
-  - For `c3_proportion`, the value for each cell is the total percentage of the non-C4 PFTs, which is the sum of the percentages for all PFTS except #14.
+  - For `c3_proportion`, the value for each cell is the total percentage of the non-C4 PFTs, which is the sum of the percentages for all PFTS except `c4_grass`.
   - Outputs the mapped parameters to `mechanism_map.nc`
 - **Purpose**: Processes the surface data to create the `mechanism_map.nc` file.